It's the same degree in the end. It just has a slightly different beginning

 1. Complete and submit the online application.
 Be sure to select the "Rome Start" application.

-2. Submit a personal statement or essay.
-One essay is required to complete the application process.
-Please include information in your essay and resume that describes your international experience or global interest that you feel prepares you for the Rome Start program.
+2. Submit your essay.
+One essay of 500 words or less is required.
+Please include information in your essay that describes your international experience or global interest that you feel prepares you for the Rome Start program.

 3. Send official transcripts from all previous high schools and colleges to Loyola.
 If you are not enrolled in an American school, an International Baccalaureate (IB) School, or an Italian high school, you may be required to submit a transcript evaluation.
 Contact Educational Perspectives or Educational Credential Evaluators.
 Your evaluation is required to be reviewed for admission, which may lengthen the processing time needed to make an admission decision.

 4. Confirm that Loyola has received your letters of recommendation.
 Please consider submitting a letter from a counselor or teacher who can attest to your interest in receiving an international education.

 5. Test scores.
 Beginning for the 2021 application cycle, Loyola will be test optional*.
 We understand the disruption in test taking given the pandemic and we want to remain accessible to our students.
 Loyola has always taken a holistic admission review of each applicant and will continue to do so moving forward as a test optional institution.
 We encourage all applicants to submit their activities and personal statement as part of their application.
 Students may still choose to submit ACT and/or SAT scores as part of their application for admission.
 Students who do not submit scores will not be penalized.
 Loyola does superscore results, meaning the admission office is reviewing the highest subscore from each section of the exams.
 If a student does choose to submit scores, we recommend sharing all test results.

 Loyola’s code for the SAT is 1412, and our ACT code is 1064.